jerrycyip/emaily/README.md

 - Integrating the front end React client

 ## Result - Demo
 The Emaily web app is publicly hosted [here](https://calm-fjord-85714.herokuapp.com/).
+Note, in order to add user credits when navigating the demo web app, you can use the test credit card number "4242 4242 4242 4242" plus any 3-4 digit CVC security code with future expiration date.

 ## Tools Required
 Tools required to develop and run this project are as follows: